-The First-Year Core provides the foundation for the Elon experience by challenging students to think critically, engage globally, and communicate effectively.
-The Core consists of courses in writing and math, as well as a signature Elon course called “The Global Experience.”
+The First-Year Foundations launch the Elon experience by challenging students to think critically, engage globally, and communicate effectively.
+The Foundations consist of courses in writing and math, as well as a signature Elon course called “The Global Experience.”
+The Common Reading Program supplements the Foundations by facilitating shared intellectual experiences both in and out of the classroom.

 This first-year seminar examines personal and social responsibility in domestic and global contexts.
 In developing their own view of the world and its many peoples, societies, and environments, students will evaluate the complex relationships that may both promote and obstruct human interaction.
 The course emphasizes critical thinking and creativity focused on contemporary and salient issues as informed by their historical contexts.
 The seminar is inquiry-based, writing intensive, and taught from a variety of perspectives.
 Offered fall and spring.